qiime2/docs/source/tutorials/metadata.rst

 Recommendations for Identifiers
 *******************************

-Our goal with QIIME 2 is to support arbitrary Unicode characters in all fields of metadata files.
+Our goal with QIIME 2 is to support arbitrary Unicode characters in all cells of metadata files.
 However, given that QIIME 2 plugins and interfaces can be developed by anyone, we can't make a guarantee that arbitrary Unicode characters will work with all plugins and interfaces.
 We can therefore make recommendations to users about characters that should be safe to use in identifiers, and we are preparing resources for plugin and interface developers to help them make their software as robust as possible.
 As developer resources become available, we will announce them in the `Developer Discussion category`_ on the QIIME 2 Forum.

 Sample and feature identifiers with problematic characters tend to cause the most issues for our users.
 Based on our experiences with QIIME 1, QIIME 2, and other bioinformatics and command line tools, we can recommend the following attributes for identifiers: